-This will include not only the clinical aspects of a Health IT system, but also IHS-specific mission and business needs, such as business intelligence patient-and population-based clinical systems, practice management, financially oriented administrative processes, purchased and referred care operations, and interoperability functionality to ensure access to patient data across multiple platforms.
-This will include all related services to support deployment, training, standardization, and optimization, cybersecurity, and archiving legacy systems.
+Acquisition and program planning should include not only the clinical aspects of a Health IT system, but also IHS-specific mission and business needs.
+This should include business intelligence patient-and population-based clinical systems, practice management, financially oriented administrative processes, purchased and referred care operations, and interoperability functionality to meet regulatory requirements to ensure access to patient data across multiple platforms.
+This should include all related services to support deployment, training, standardization, and optimization, cybersecurity, and archiving legacy systems.

 The ISAC supports IHS allocating and dedicating financial and personnel resources to accomplish Health IT modernization as soon as possible within the constraint of resources, recognizing that Health IT Modernization will be a multi-year effort.

 The ISAC prioritizes IHS developing a phased approach for modernization, governance and process improvement, working closely with I/T/U partners.
 Consideration of Tribal Health IT Modernization resource needs should be included to provide an option for Tribes to be early adopters of the new EHR system.
 This may be accomplished through use of negotiated rates for Tribes to purchase system services/solutions from vendors.